Aleph – First Year – Tuesday (Kaufman)

 4. Students reviewed “flashcards and saying sounds” with partners.

-5. Students played “ around the world” with the Pictionary section page 95 with all the Key words.
+5. Students played “ around the world” with the Pictionary section page 95 with all the keywords.

 8. Lihitaot (good-bye)!